Shakermaker001/credit-risk-classification/README.md

 Recall - The model scored a 95% in its ability to determine a high risk borrower Accuracy - 99% accuracy for the logistic regression model

-After a breif analysis, I believe that the model performed exceptionally well.
+After a brief analysis, I believe that the model performed exceptionally well.
 It is hard to refute an accuracy score of 99%.
 It is my belief that the objective of the model is to predict with near certainty that a borrower is a high risk target.
 Yes 95% recall is very good, with more data and training, I believe it can perform better.
 Depending on the specific lending institution(s) standards and convictions, I would reccommend this model to go live with further testing done along the way for improvement.